reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

 * The `ingress_name` should reference the DNS which points to the Traefik Load Balancer IP address used for all Traefik ingress routes.
 If a name is not provided it will default to hostname `k3s` and use the domain of the Kubernetes Linux host.
 * The `allowed_users` maps to which users are allowed to access the Longhorn Dashboard (see more below).

-The Longhorn Dashboard URL path will resemble: `https://k3s.example.com/longhorn/#/dashboard`
+The Longhorn Dashboard URL path will resemble: `https://k3s.example.com/longhorn/` (trailing slash is required.)

 ![Longhorn Storage Dashboard](../images/longhorn-dashboard.png)